algorand/pyteal/docs/state.rst

 ~~~~~~~~~~~~~~~~~~~

 To write to the local state of an account, use the :any:`App.localPut` function.
 The first argument
-is an integers or a byte string corresponding to the account to write to, the second argument is the
+is the address of the account to write to, the second argument is the key to write to, and the
-key to write to, and the third argument is the value to write.
+third argument is the value to write.
 For example:

 .. code-block:: python